Chasing after a paper-free business is a lot like trying to find the end of a rainbow.

 The good news is that, although “going paperless” is an urban myth, paperless processes within your company are a reality.
 Many human resources (HR) departments have digitized their travel and expense reporting.
 AP departments have made payroll paperless.
 Businesses dealing with shipping orders to customers have moved their document management to digital – and all of them are reaping the benefits.

-Paper functioned as the modus operandi in business for a long time, but there are quite a few compelling reasons to support rethinking paper as the foundation of our business processes.
+Paper was the way of life in business for a long time.
+But there are plenty of reasons to re-think paper as the foundation of your business processes.

 Consider a few statistics:

 - It takes about 18 minutes on average to search for a document

 - A typical employee spends 30-40% of their time hunting for information within email, documents, filing cabinets, etc.

 - A four-drawer file cabinet holds an average of 10,000 documents and costs $1,500 per year

 - More than 70% of today’s businesses would fail within 3 weeks if they suffered a catastrophic loss of paper-based records due to fire or flood

 Storing and managing forms and documents in the cloud or an on-premise document management system means less money spent on paper and storage costs.
 Plus, there's greater employee ROI from time saved.